Rajpratik71/linux-manPages/ipcs.md

               Show PIDs of creator and last operator.

        -t, --time
               Write time information.
-The time of the last control operation that  changed  the  access  permissions for all facilities, the time of the last msgsnd(2) and msgrcv(2) operations on  message queues,  the  time of the last shmat(2) and shmdt(2) operations on shared memory, and the time of the last  semop(2)  operation on semaphores.
+The time of the last control operation that changed the access permissions for all facilities, the time of the last msgsnd(2) and msgrcv(2) operations on  mes‐ sage queues, the time of the last shmat(2) and shmdt(2) operations on shared memory, and the time of the last semop(2) operation on semaphores.

        -u, --summary
               Show status summary.